gbl08ma/utilities/README.md

   - **Power management** - fine adjustment of the power off and backlight timeouts, as well as brightness level.
 Advanced users can also set the CPU clock speed (overclock or underclock).

-  - **File manager** - more advanced than the one provided by Casio in the Memory menu, with Utilities you can move and copy files between folders, rename files and folders, calculate the SHA-256 sum of files and view and edit text files.
+  - **File manager** - more advanced than the one provided by Casio in the Memory menu, with Utilities you can move and copy files and folders, rename files and folders, calculate the SHA-256 sum of files and view and edit text files.
 Long file names supported.
+You can also compress and decompress files to and from a Utilities-specific format.
+There's, too, a file search function that can look inside files.

   - **Text editor** - still very simple and does not allow for multi-line editing (you must insert line breaks manually with Shift+EXE).
 This functionality will be extended in future versions.